 Tips for saving money on accommodation

-Check for the best price.
-Once you’ve found the accommodation you want to stay in, check a few different websites to ensure you’re getting the best rate.
-You can even contact the accommodation directly and ask if you can pay in person, as they will often give you a better deal.
-Don’t be afraid to haggle!
+You can even contact the accommodation directly and ask if you can pay in person, as they will often give you a better price (especially if you pay in cash).

 Earn and redeem points for free stays.
 Use travel credit cards to collect points for free stays at hotels.